jessbudd/portfolio-site/src/site/reading.md

 - The Handmaid's Tale by Margaret Atwood :star:
 - 1984 by George Orwell
 - Surprise Me by Sophie Kinsella :heart_eyes:
-- Duty and the Beast by Chelsea Field
-- Don't stop me now by Colleen Coleman
+- Don't Stop Me Now by Colleen Coleman
 - The Rest of Us Just Live Here by Patrick Ness
 - Can You Keep a Secreat by Sophie Kinsella
 - Remember Me by Sophie Kinsella
 - The Undomestic Goddess by Sophie Kinsella
+- Duty and the Beast by Chelsea Field
 - Twenties Girl by Sophie Kinsella

 ### 2018

 #### Non-Fiction

-- The Last Refugee by Ahn Do :star:
+- The Last Refugee by Anh Do :star:
-- Practical SVG by Chris Coiyer
+- Practical SVG by Chris Coiyer/A List Apart
 - The 4 Hour Work Week by Tim Ferris
+- The E-Myth by Michael Gerber
 - Barefoot Investor by Scott Pape :star:
 - The Sober Diaries by Claire Pooley :heart_eyes:
-- The E-Myth by Michael Gerber
 - Flat Broke with Two Goats by Jennifer McGaha :sleeping:
 - Sober Stick Figure by Amber Tozer
 - Mrs D is Going Without by Lotta Dan